2-alchemists/krossboard-docs/content/docs/faq.md

 ```

 ## How to uninstall Krossboard from cloud environement (GCP, AWS, Azure)
-If your Krossboard instance has been deployed against managed Kubernetes (e.g. Google GKE, Microsoft AKS or AWS EKS), the deployment script ends up with a summary listing all the cloud resources created during the installation.
+If your Krossboard instance has been deployed against managed Kubernetes (e.g. Google GKE, Microsoft AKS or AWS EKS), the deployment script ends up with a summary listing all the cloud resources created during the installation (e.g. IAM role, security group, service account, etc.).

 If you want to completely remove Krossboard from your cloud environment, you just have to remove all those resources.